-Senate Bill 1531 (2014) authorizes local governments to place a moratorium of up to one year on the operation of dispensaries
+Senate Bill 1531 (2014) authorizes local governments to place a moratorium of up to one year, but not beyond May 1, 2015, on the operation of dispensaries

 within their jurisdictions.
-Local governments must enact any moratorium
+Local governments must have enacted any moratorium

-before May 1, 2014 and notify the Oregon Health Authority of the action.
+before May 1, 2014, and have notified the Oregon Health Authority of the action.

 The law also authorizes the Oregon Health Authority to refund the entire $4,000 application and registration fee to applicants and registered dispensaries in areas falling under a moratorium.
 Requests for refunds must be made in writing by the PRF as per Oregon Administrative Rule 333-008-1400.